 - Enter the name of your high school and graduation year on the next line

 - Enter one or two awards, or leadership roles on third line

 - If you have impressive academic credentials and class rank, you may enter them on the second line with your name, so that you have an email signature as show below

-Note: We will explain the importance of email signatures in more depth in a later unit, at which time you may make further updates to your signature.
+Note: We will explain the importance of email signatures in more depth in lessons in our online classroom, at which time you may make further updates to your signature.

 Step 6: Set Up Email Forwarding: From the Settings Menu (see above), select ‘Settings’ to create the following settings:

 The fourth menu on the Settings screen is ‘Forwarding and POP/IMAP’ (see below).

 You must select ‘forward a copy of incoming mail to.’
 Enter the email address of the parent to whom emails are to be forwarded.